 From the wiki: “‘One Day at a Time’ was written by Marijohn Wilkin and Kris Kristofferson (although Kristofferson was a bit embarrassed with this co-credit; recalls he merely shared the same room while Marijohn wrote it, perhaps helping out with a lyric line one or two).
 It has been recorded by over 200 artists and has reached #1 in several countries.

 “The song was first recorded by Country singer Marilyn Sellars in 1974 and released as a single to modest success.
-Irish singer Gloria Sherry recorded ‘One Day at a Time’, releasing it as a single in August 1977.
-Her recording remained on the Irish charts for the rest of the year, throughout 1978 and well into 1979 – peaking at #1 (over a year after it had first entered the chart) and spent 90 weeks in the Top 30 – the longest run by any song in Irish Chart history.
-Lena Martell’s 1979 recording topped the UK singles chart.
+Irish singer Gloria Sherry, performing professionally as ‘Gloria’, recorded ‘One Day at a Time’, releasing it as a single in August 1977.
+Her recording remained on the Irish charts for the rest of the year, throughout 1978 and well into 1979 – peaking at #1 (over a year after it had first entered the chart) and spent a total of 90 weeks in the Irish Top 30 – the longest run by any song in Irish chart history.
+Meanwhile, Lena Martell’s 1979 recording topped the UK singles chart.

 First recorded by Roger Miller (C&W #12 1969).

-From the wiki: “Roger Miller was the first artist to have a hit with ‘Me and Bobby McGee’, peaking with it at #12 on the US country chart in 1969.
-Gordon Lightfoot’s version hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top 10 hit in South Africa in 1971.
+“Kenny Rogers & the First Edition then covered the song (with Rogers on lead vocals), releasing it in on their album Ruby, Don’t Take Your Love To Town in 1969.
+Gordon Lightfoot’s 1970 recording hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top-10 hit in South Africa in 1971.

 Written and first recorded by Kris Kristofferson (1970).